glowyphp/strings/README.md

 // Using public method __construct()
 $strings = new Strings();

-// Using public static method of()
+// Using public static method create()
 $strings = Strings::create();

 // Using global helper function strings()